1. There’s absolutely no point.

 5. There are zones in the city that will get you a huge fine if you drive in them.

 Rome is full of ZTLs (zona a traffico limitato), which are areas within the historic city that are out of bounds to all traffic except local residents and transportation.
-If you don’t know how to spot these zones (they are only marked with a small lit sign that says varco attivo or varco non attivo), the cameras will catch your licence plate number and you can get a fine of around €150, sent to your rental company and then passed on to your credit card – together with a hefty ‘administration fee’ from the rental company.
+If you don’t know how to spot these zones (they are only marked with a small sign that says varco attivo or varco non attivo), the cameras will catch your licence plate number and you can get a fine of around €150, sent to your rental company and then passed on to your credit card – together with a hefty ‘administration fee’ from the rental company.
+Every time you drive in one.

 7. Driving will make getting to your next city destination considerably slower.

 Long-distance trains in Italy are fast.
 They go at up to 180 mph.
 This drastically shortens the time you need to get where you’re going next.
-For example driving from Milan to Rome takes about 6 hours by car, but around three hours by train.
-Plus on the train you will arrive right in the center of your destination city, relaxed and de-stressed, with three extra hours you can spend exploring.
+For example driving from Milan to Rome takes about 7 hours by car, but around four hours by train.
+You arrive right in the center of your destination city, relaxed and de-stressed, with three extra hours you can spend exploring.

 8. Long-distance trains in Italy are awesome.

-Super modern, super safe, and super comfortable, and actually running on time, taking a high speed train long distance will maximise your time in the beautiful parts of the country and will allow you to relax while in transit: it’s a vacation, so unwind – sleep, read, eat, drink, or admire the countryside.
+Super modern, super safe, and super comfortable, and actually running on time, taking a high speed train long distance will maximise your time in the beautiful parts of the country and will allow you to relax while in transit: it’s a vacation, so unwind – you can walk around, buy food and drink, admire the countryside, use the onboard wifi, read, snooze etc.

 11. You will need to buy costly extra insurance.